If you are curious about the topic: “How can circumstances affect our choices?” then, read on.

-As a child, we were not rich and the little that we had went a long way.
+As a child, we were not rich and the little that we did have went a long way.
 My grandmother always said that our circumstances did not determine our future.
 She encouraged us to make choices that would move us closer to success.

 We learned life skills – cooking, sewing, cleaning, and a trade.
 These skills would come in handy as we worked to improve our gifted circumstances.

-We learned the business.
-My grandmother was a trader and she taught us all how to earn and the value of money.
+We learned about business.
+My grandmother was a market trader and she taught us all about the value of money and how to earn a living.
 Most of my aunts, uncles and cousins became successful businessmen and women, all around the world.

 They helped us change our circumstances.